SON04 - MODULAR ORIGAMI - OCTAHEDRON - (FROM 12 SONOBE UNITS)

 1. Introduction

-The octahedron is one of the five Platonic solids, the others being the hexahedron (cube), the icosahedron, and the dodecahedron.
+The octahedron is one of the five Platonic solids, the others being the hexahedron, the cube, the icosahedron, and the dodecahedron.
 You can read more about these fascinating geometric shapes at Cuemath.

 There are many ways to construct these and other geometric shapes, with and without using glue or tape.
 In this tutorial, 12 Sonobe units are used to construct an octahedron.
 For text-based information on how to fold the Sonobe Unit, visit Access Origami.
 It’s suggested to start with structures of 3 and 6 units before moving on to 12 and 30 unit assemblies, as experience is valuable for more challenging modular assemblies.
 You will likely need a lot of time, patience, and some tenacity.
 It’s normal to grapple with constructions and return to them later.
 Understanding the concepts in this type of construction and developing fine muscle movement and memory will allow you to eventually construct geometric structures with ease.